Hamlet Lavastida

 Hamlet LavastidaPhoto © Facebook / Hamlet Lavastida

-He has a long career and a well-established body of work, particularly recognized abroad, where he has participated in several artist residencies: Trinidad and Tobago (2006), Warsaw, Poland (2012), Colombia (2018), and Germany (2020).
+He has a long-standing career and a well-established body of work, particularly recognized abroad, where he has participated in several artist residencies: Trinidad and Tobago (2006), Warsaw, Poland (2012), Colombia (2018), and Germany (2020).

-In 2018, he participated in Animas with Carlos Garaicoa in Madrid, Spain, and also in Bienal 00 in San Isidro and Damas in Havana.
+In 2018, he participated in Animas, with Carlos Garaicoa, in Madrid, Spain, and also in Bienal 00, in San Isidro and Damas, in Havana.

-In 2015, he presented his exhibition "Iconocracy: Image of Power and Power of Images in Contemporary Cuban Photography" at the Atlantic Center of Modern Art in Las Palmas de Gran Canaria and at the Basque Museum-Center of Contemporary Art in Vitoria-Gasteiz, Spain.
+In 2015, he presented his exhibition "Iconocracia.
+Image of Power and Power of Images in Contemporary Cuban Photography" at the Atlantic Center of Modern Art in Las Palmas de Gran Canaria and at the Basque Museum-Center of Contemporary Art in Vitoria-Gasteiz, Spain.

-In 2020, he inaugurated the exhibition "Cultura profiláctica" in Berlin at the Künstlerhaus Bethanien gallery.
-There, where the young artist had an art residency, he was taken aback by the events of November 27, 2020.
+In 2020, he launched the exhibition "Cultura profiláctica" in Berlin at the Künstlerhaus Bethanien gallery.
+There, while he was in an artist residency, he was taken aback by the events of November 27, 2020.

 On September 25, he was released from prison and forced to leave Cuba along with his partner, the poet and activist Katherine Bisquet.
-After efforts by Polish diplomats in Havana, the couple arrived in Warsaw on September 27, 2021.
+Following efforts by Polish diplomats in Havana, the couple arrived in Warsaw on September 27, 2021.

 Katherine Bisquet: "The State Security has done a good job."